 The system operates is 3 basic modes.
-They are: Print Mode, Command Mode, and Message Entry Mode.
+They are: PRINTING Mode, STOPPED (command) Mode, and MESSAGE ENTRY Mode.

-In Print Mode the majority of the keys on the keypad are disabled to avoid inadvertent changes.
-When in Print Mode the Top line of the LCD will display PRINTING.
+In PRINTING Mode the majority of the keys on the keypad are disabled to avoid inadvertent changes.
+When in PRINTING Mode the Top line of the LCD will display PRINTING.

-The Command Mode is used to change the functions of the printer.
+The STOPPED Mode is used to change the functions of the printer.
 When in the Command Mode the display will show STOPPED on the top line.

-The Message Entry Mode is used to create or modify printable codes, when in this mode the top line of the display will show MESSAGE ENTRY.
+The MESSAGE ENTRY Mode is used to create or modify printable codes, when in this mode the top line of the display will show MESSAGE ENTRY.